 I’m not going to lie to you, it’s been slow going.
 What should be a relatively simple game is taking much longer than I thought.
-I am currently in the design stage still and I have six level backgrounds, most of the core buttons and a simple logo.
-Along with that I now have four ‘fallers’ all with animated parachute.
-As these are the essentially the main bulk of graphics one of the biggest problems is the urge to jump into the programming.
+I am currently in the design stage still and I have six-level backgrounds, most of the core buttons and a simple logo.
+Along with that I now have four ‘fallers’ all with an animated parachute.
+As these are essentially the main bulk of graphics one of the biggest problems is the urge to jump into the programming.
 Seeing the game in front of me in my design program is making me want to see it in action.

 It seems like every time I boot up illustrator to complete the assets I fire up Gamesalad as well in some faint hope that I will be able to start the development side.
 Yet at the end of my hour (my lunch break) I have not yet been able to take the graphics and put them into Gamesalad.
 I have to force myself to concentrate and just do the game graphics first as this will save a lot of going back and forth further down the line.

 Reducing the scope

 I have decided to move forward with just six levels to begin with instead of my planned twelve.
 This will allow me to get cracking on the actual gameplay.
 I would like to offer the player two game modes: a simple arcade version which is just for getting high scores and a bit of fun and a challenge version where you unlock levels, fallers and goodies.

 The screenshot above should give you a pretty clear idea of the game and its graphic style.
 I am going for a soft color scheme and simplistic graphics due to the time frame and although you might think it looks uninspiring I hope the simple, one mechanic gameplay will make it fun for a bit and the unlockables will keep you playing.
 If I have any time left at the end I will add the additional levels, characters and extras.

 Fingers in pies and plates in the air